ropensci/roweb3/content/software-review/_index.md

-and a community of developers and users to support the long-term development and maintenance of scientific software. rOpenSci's software peer-review relies on the volunteer work of _[editors](#editors)_, who manage the incoming flow and ensure progress of submissions; _authors_ who create, submit and improve their packages, and  *[reviewers](https://devguide.ropensci.org/softwarereview_intro.html#reviewers)*, who examine software source code and documentation.
+and a community of developers and users to support the long-term development and maintenance of scientific software. rOpenSci's software peer-review relies on the volunteer work of _[editors](#editors)_, who manage the incoming flow and ensure progress of submissions; _authors_ who create, submit and improve their packages; and  *[reviewers](https://devguide.ropensci.org/softwarereview_intro.html#reviewers)*, who examine software source code and documentation.